Find Affordable College Courses

 Top 10 Best Sociology & Anthropology Bachelor's Degree Schools

-Our 2023 rankings named Washington and Lee University the best school in the United States for sociology and anthropology students working on their bachelor’s degree.
-Located in the distant town of Lexington, Washington and Lee is a private not-for-profit college with a small student population.
+Our analysis found Washington and Lee University to be the best school for sociology and anthropology students who want to pursue a bachelor’s degree in the United States.
+Located in the town of Lexington, Washington and Lee is a private not-for-profit school with a small student population.

 Out of the 26 schools in the United States that were part of this year’s ranking, Denison University landed the # 2 spot on the list.
-Located in the small suburb of Granville, Denison is a private not-for-profit college with a small student population.
+Located in the suburb of Granville, Denison is a private not-for-profit college with a small student population.

 Read full report on Sociology & Anthropology at Carleton College